msoler75/pinia-persist-dont-work/README.md

 If you init store from plugin start the persist state don't work.

-Any message is shown, any warning.
+No message is shown, any warning.

 Just it does not work.